Hong Kong police fire tear gas at protesters | DW | 03.08.2019

 Hong Kong police fired tear gas at protesters on Saturday after thousands of pro-democracy protesters rallied through the streets for expanded democratic rights and autonomy.

-Earlier, several pro-democracy protesters removed a Chinese national flag from a pole and threw it into the iconic Victoria Harbour.
-Others established road blocks at a major tunnel and nearby road.
+Hong Kong police had warned protesters against deviating from an approved route for Saturday's pro-democracy march, saying they would intervene if protesters refused to comply with police orders.

-Hong Kong police had warned protesters against deviating from an approved route for Saturday's pro-democracy march.
-However, protesters refused to comply, instead establishing road blocks and disrupting public transport.
+But protesters refused to comply, instead establishing road blocks and disrupting public transport.

-Authorities had said they would intervene if protesters refused to comply with police orders.
-The Chinese military also said it was prepared to intervene if the situation becomes "intolerable."
+Several pro-democracy protesters had earlier removed a Chinese national flag from a pole and threw it into the iconic Victoria Harbour.

 Read more: Hong Kong strike: Can protesters shut down the city?